Newspaper Page Text

 N. C. Editor Hits Langston Hughes After Visit There

-NORDIC WROUGH|
+NORDIC HIMI

-¢elebrated poet. tho t that he
+celebrated poet tho t that he

-Heel state and ¢ iway with
+Heel state a.id g iv.ay with

-something new, in ( form of li
+someth'ng new, in i form of li

 beralization of treatment, he now

-has, as the saying goes, another
+has. as the saying co. , another

 thought coming to him.

-For the hound degs of southern
+Fpr the hound dogs of southern

 prejudice have been unleashed

-against him.
-The indirect object
+against him- The indirect object

-of their initial attack is a publi
+of their ; nitial attack is a publi

 cation with headquarters at Cha

-pel Hill. which is the seat of the
+pel Hill, which is the seat of the

 University of North Carolina.
 The

-sizme of the magazine which s
+name of the magazine which is

 under fire is Contempo.
 The edi